KatayamaTaro/People_Counter/README.md

 ## Usage Example

 1. Place your latest eco-visio CSV file in `Data/Raw` (using the correct naming convention).
+If Data/Raw folders don't exist, create it.
 2. Open `Scripts/PowerBIScript.Rmd` in RStudio.
 3. Update the file path in R script to match the new raw data file.
 4. Run the script to generate processed data.